floriangeigl/floriangeigl.github.io/data_privacy.md

 **4. Data Sharing**

 I do not sell or share your personal information with third parties for marketing purposes.
-However, we may share aggregated, anonymized data with service providers such as Google for analytics purposes.
+However, I may share aggregated, anonymized data with service providers such as Google for analytics purposes.

 **5. Data Retention**